galaxyproject/training-material/topics/epigenetics/tutorials/ewas-suite/tutorial.md

 # 450K Array Data Upload

-The first step of EWAS data anyalysis is the raw methylation data loading (intensity information files for each two color micro array)
+The first step of EWAS data analysis is the raw methylation data loading (intensity information files for each two color micro array)

 > ### {% icon hands_on %} Hands-on: Data Loading
 >